-You should rely on the information contained or incorporated by reference in this prospectus supplement or the accompanying prospectus.
-We have not authorized anyone to provide you with different information.
-We are not making an offer of these securities in any state where the offer is not permitted.
-You should not assume that the information contained in this prospectus supplement or the accompanying prospectus is accurate as of any date other than the date on the front of those documents or that any information we have incorporated by reference is accurate as of any date other than the date of the document incorporated by reference.
+You should rely only on the information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus.
+We have not authorized anyone to provide you with additional or different information.
+If anyone provides you with additional, different or inconsistent information, you should not rely on it.
+We are offering to sell the common units, and seeking offers to buy the common units, only in jurisdictions where offers and sales are permitted.
+You should not assume that the information we have included in this prospectus supplement or the accompanying prospectus is accurate as of any date other than the dates shown in these documents or that any information we have incorporated by reference is accurate as of any date other than the date of the document incorporated by reference.
+Our business, financial condition, results of operations and prospects may have changed since that date.